PAVITHRARAVICHANDRAN03/M1_Application_clinic_management_system/1_Requirements/Readme.md

 ## Introduction

-The project clinic management is a software developed to simplify the communication process between the doctor and the receptionist.
-The software would be operated by two admins one is doctor and the other is receptionist.
-Receptionist would be responsible for assigning patient ID to the patient visiting the clinic and save it in the database along with their details.
-These token numbers along with respective patient details are sent to doctor.In this system, where everything needs to do be done efficiently and effectively the existences of Clinic Management System(CMS) become neccessary.
-The used of CMS can enhance the services and also the work flow of all activity that happends in hospitals where it helps in reducing the workload of medical staff, the number of man power needed and it also make hospitals management become more manageable and easier to control.
+The Clinic Record Management System with Source Code is a project that can manage the patient record within the clinic.
+The system can help you organize the patient details for assigning properly.
+The purpose of the system is to help and maintain the managing of patient record.

 ## Research

 Nowadays, most of the Businesses  are still using an old system of recording, which is done manually.
 The stuff/assistant are still experiencing an old tradition of recording, where it consumes more space, time, paper and other problem redundancy to find/store the patient's information.
 Nowadays, the current Clinic Management System that are available had not been widely used.
 This is because the process of task that occurred in hospitals is quite complex compared to other organization.Manual Recording System, even in today's world can still provide an effective and useful way to record and deliver an efficient information system.
-Employees will have to do it manually and takes time to properly arrange the records.The Clinic Management System (CMS) is designed and developed to guarantee the removal of various problem or to eliminate the problem of redundant that was increase the inefficiencies in data to be retrieve.
+Employees will have to do it manually and takes time to properly arrange the records.The Clinic record Management System  is designed and developed to guarantee the removal of various problem or to eliminate the problem of redundant that was increase the inefficiencies in data to be retrieve.
 These keeping of records were caused by the data, under the manual recording system was entered into books and paper files and was later stored in overcrowded storage rooms that may be made the retrieval of records close to impossible due to the manual system.

 ## Features and Cost and Timeline

-The features of this system, the user can perform the CRUD operations to it.
-Like, add patient details by entering his/her name, phone number, patient ID,time reservasion.
-The user can also view all the available patient records.
-Such as details and search a patient by its name, age, time reservasion.
-Besides, the user can edit information as well as remove a patient’s whole date or only his/her name, phone number,time reservasion.This system will also ensures the preservation of personal records and ensure the accessibility only by the authorized personnel.To have a good and efficient records management system should be able to incorporate specific aspects of the systems mentioned above in order to provide and efficient means of records storage and management.
+1.Add Patient Record

+2.Delete Patient Record

+3.Search Patient Record

+4.Display Patient Record

+5.Update Patient Record

 Reduce cost:

 Reducing operational cost: Our project aim is to come up with a software product that will reduce the operational costs of a business.There will be no use of purchasing stationary and hence reduced operational costs.